How you can help

-If you see honey bees living anywhere other than a beehive please let us know by recording the information here:
+If you see honey bees living anywhere other than a beehive please let us know by recording.

 We’re aiming to capture both where free-living honeybee colonies currently exist and where they like living.
 Honey bees typically like nesting in elevated (ca. > 1.5 m or 5 ft high) cavities like hollows in trees, walls and roofs of buildings and can be particularly noticeable when workers are seen frequently flying to and from the nest entrance on warm sunny days.
 If you find a free-living colony ideally take a photo and note the following: